Back to all posts

 Is It Cheaper Than Major Excavation?

 This is the million-dollar question, and the answer might surprise you.
-While the upfront quote for trenchless repair can sometimes seem higher than traditional excavation, it’s almost always more cost-effective in the long run.
+While the upfront quote for trenchless repair can sometimes seem higher than traditional excavation, it can be more cost-effective when access, restoration, line condition, and the complete project cost are considered.
 Why?
 Because traditional methods come with a lot of hidden costs.
 You’re not just paying for the pipe repair; you’re also paying for the extensive labor to dig a trench and, more importantly, the cost to restore your property afterward.
 Think about replanting your lawn, fixing your landscaping, or repaving a damaged driveway.
 Trenchless repair avoids all that, saving you from those secondary expenses and making it a smarter investment for any emergency plumbing situation.

 What Factors Influence the Final Price?